Stewori/pytypes/README.rst

 - ``@typechecked`` decorator for runtime typechecking with support for `stubfiles <https://www.python.org/dev/peps/pep-0484/#stub-files>`__ and `type comments <https://www.python.org/dev/peps/pep-0484/#suggested-syntax-for-python-2-7-and-straddling-code>`__
 - ``@override`` decorator that asserts existence of a type-compatible parent method
 - ``@annotations`` decorator to turn type info from stubfiles or from type comments into ``__annotations__``
-- ``@typelogged`` decorator that observes function and method calls at runtime and generates stubfiles from acquired type info
+- ``@typelogged`` decorator observes function and method calls at runtime and generates stubfiles from acquired type info
 - service functions to apply these decorators module wide or even globally, i.e. runtime wide
 - typechecking can alternatively be done in decorator-free manner (friendlier for debuggers)
 - all the above decorators work smoothly with OOP, i.e. with methods, static methods, class methods and properties, even if classes are nested
 - converter for stubfiles to Python 2.7 compliant form
-- lots of utility functions regarding types, e.g. a Python 2.7 compliant and actually functional implementation of get\_type\_hints
+- lots of utility functions regarding types, e.g. a Python 2.7 compliant and actually functional implementation of ``get_type_hints``
 - full Python 2.7 support for all these features

 An additional future goal will be integration with the Java typing system when running on Jython.
 Along with this, some generator utilities to produce type-safe Java bindings for Python frameworks are planned.